rtCamp/docs.rtcamp.com/rtmedia/addons/rtmedia-pro/features/bbpress-attachment/index.markdown

 title: bbPress Attachment
 ---

-You can attach files to bbPress topic and reply.
+You can attach files to bbPress topics and replies.